MobileTeleSystems/onetl/docs/connection/db_connection/kafka/read.rst

 .. warning::

     Currently, Kafka does not support :ref:`strategy`.
-You can only read the whole topic.
+You can only read the whole topic, or use ``group.id`` / ``groupIdPrefix`` so Kafka will return only messages added to topic since last read.

 .. note::